dine-j/Moon/experience/index.md

 *June 2018 - September 2018*
 **Software Engineer Intern**, [Intuit](https://quickbooks.intuit.com/uk/accounting-software/), London, UK
 * Developed POCs using Amazon Machine Learning services to enhance the engineering processes
-* Migrated a service from the monolithic codebase to AWS
+* Migrated a functionality from the monolithic codebase to an AWS microservice
 * Owned the project from the design phase to production ready
 * Technologies: Groovy, Spock, AML, Lambda, StepFunctions, API Gateway, S3, Terraform